DKingAlpha/LaunchpadGamer/README.md

-### This project provides an acccess to control launchpad behavior with one or two config files,
+# This project provides an acccess to control launchpad behavior within one or two config files, which supports powerful functions with easy grammer.

-### which supports powerful functions , highly customizable , with easy grammer.
+## FEEL FREE TO SUBMIT A PR !

-#### FEEL FREE TO SUBMIT A PR !
-Your Config Set or Code helps to exploit the real Launchpad !
+* Your Config Set or Code helps to exploit the real Launchpad !

 ## Support:
 * Customizing Keyboard/Moust Mapping with config a file